ncapdevi/FragNav/README.md

 # FragNav
 Android library for managing multiple stacks of fragments (e.g., [Bottom Navigation ](https://www.google.com/design/spec/components/bottom-navigation.html), [Navigation Drawer](https://www.google.com/design/spec/patterns/navigation-drawer.html)).
 This library does NOT include the UI for bottom tab bar layout.
 For that, I recommend either [BottomBar](https://github.com/roughike/BottomBar) (which is the library shown in the demo) or [AHBottomNavigation](https://github.com/aurelhubert/ahbottomnavigation).
 This library helps maintain order after pushing onto and popping from multiple stacks(tabs).
-It also helps with switching between desired tabs and clearnig the stacks.
+It also helps with switching between desired tabs and clearing the stacks.

 <img src="https://raw.githubusercontent.com/ncapdevi/FragNav/master/FragNavDemo.gif" width="30%" />